-Plan to join us for our "Back to School Bash" event on Sunday, August 18th.
+Plan to join us for our "Back to School Bash" event on Sunday, August 18th at 2:00 PM.
 This is also an opportunity for you to bring your labeled school supplies to the classroom before the first day of school.
 Look for a special message from your homeroom teacher or advisor in early August.

-The first day of classes will be Wednesday, August 21st with chapel service beginning at 8:25 AM.
+The first day of classes will be Wednesday, August 21st with chapel service beginning at 8 :25 AM.

-Before or After school care will begin, Monday, August 26th.
+There will be no before or after school care until, Monday, August 26th.

 Parents, we will be looking for volunteers to assist in AM carpool - coined, K.S.S.
 (Keeping Saints Safe) each day.
-A sign-up link will be at shared prior to the start of school, for you to sign-up for your homeroom or grade levels week.
+A sign-up link will be shared prior to the start of the school year for you to sign-up for your homeroom or grade levels week.
 Let me know if the students can count on seeing your smiling face as they arrive to school next year.
 If you can commit to one day or more, it will truly help.
 The shift is 7:40 until 8:00 AM.
-We will truly appreciate your 'sunshine or rain' sacrifice.
+Thanks to all who stepped in to make our student arrivals happy and safe this past year.
+We truly appreciated your 'sunshine or rain' sacrifice.